-In this Piano For All review we’ll go over what’s included in the program, how the teaching style is and whether or not it’ll be a good program for you to learn how to play the piano.
+In this article we’ll go over what’s included in Piano For All, how the teaching style is and whether or not it’ll be a good program for you to learn how to play the piano.

 Read on to get our full take.